 You can use the following minimum VPS configuration for running the Idena node:

-Open the following ports to allow discovering of your node by other peers:
+Open the following port to allow discovering of your node by other peers:

 The Idena node RPC is running at

 9009 port by default.
 Please make sure that

 9009 port is closed.
 If you want to connect to your node remotely use a tunnel connection.